bpowell/cse345/README.md

 pgsql.driver.password=your_password
 ```

 Make sure to change the username and password for your specific setup if you are doing this on your local machine.
 If you are using the server, you do not need to worry about it.
+On the server change the path in dev.properties to be /home/YOURUSERNAME/datasource.properties.
+The connection information to the database is already setup and configured for you.
+We each have our own database within postgres.
+This can allow us all to work from the server with out stepping on each others toes.

 To compile the application locally: